DikshantJajoriya/Recipe-Finder/README.md

 Recipe data provided by the [Edamam API](https://www.edamam.com/) <br>

 *Acknowledgements* <br>
-Special thanks to the developers and contributors of the Edamam API for providing a valuable resource for recipe data. <br>
+Special thanks to the developers and contributors of the Edamam API for providing a valuable resource for recipe data.